This review is based on the opinion of coLanguage.

 • Practice speaking with a teacher or language partner daily

 At coLanguage, we understand that real learning happens when you build a consistent routine that fits your lifestyle.
-Our mission is to provide short revision materials and interactive social lessons to ensure you stay on track, no matter how busy life gets.

 Our structured learning plans are designed to fit into your schedule, with personalized lessons that can be practiced in short sessions.
 Whether you’re at home, on your commute, or during a lunch break, you’ll have access to interactive materials that you can use anytime, anywhere.

-Surround yourself with Dutch
+6. Surround yourself with the Dutch

 Surrounding yourself with the Dutch language is one of the most effective ways to speed up your learning process.
 Here are some practical ways to do that: